Mass Customization: The new path for High End and Luxury brands?

 What happens after brands conquer the barriers?

-A more cost-effective system enabled by advanced technologies
+A more cost-effective system enabled by digital innovations

-Emerging technologies such as 3D printers and 3D configurators has massively reduced the time and costs to create individualistic products, both for manufacturers and clients.
+Emerging technologies such as 3D printers and 3D configurators have massively reduced the time and costs to create individualistic products, both for manufacturers and clients.

 Brands that embrace such technologies are gaining a competitive advantage in their industry-specific market, by bringing clients personalized products based on unique demands and preferences.

-For examples, companies in the luxury business that are trying to innovate and specialize products with the help of mass customization include Louis Vuitton (Jackson, 2017).
+For example, companies in the luxury business that are trying to innovate and specialize products with the help of mass customization include Van Cleef & Arpels.

-Louis Vuitton sees this approach as a great way to enhance customer interaction, through emotionally engaging them for a great shopping experience.
+Van Cleef & Arpels sees this approach as a great way to enhance digital customer engagement, through emotionally engaging them for a great shopping experience.

 Increased Customer Value